dotnet/source-build/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md

 makes the official build produce consistent artifacts and prevents overlap in the same way it's prevented in existing official builds.
-The nupkg should always have an unstable version because it's a transport package, helping to avoid complicated feed management allowing for stabilized rebuilds.
+The nupkg should always have an unstable version because it's a transport package, helping to avoid complicated feed management allowing mutation for stabilized rebuilds.

 Official builds publish the monster nupkg, and downstream repos restore the monster nupkg then use the contents.
-Note that an official build must produce its Microsoft build outputs *and* the source-build monster nupkg, or it fails.
-This ensures downstream repos have access to the source-built intermediates.
+Note that if an official build fails to produce its Microsoft build outputs *or* the source-build monster nupkg, it must fail altogether.
+This ensures downstream repos have uninterrupted access to the source-built intermediates.

 ## Too large?